yenicibaha/twitter_clone/README.md

 NPM PACKAGES
 -----------------
-You must paste these texts on the terminal for starting this project:
+You must paste these texts on the 'server' folder's terminal for starting this project:

 1)
 npm install